Skip to main content

 Independent Contractor Agreement (UK)

-Create a comprehensive UK Independent Contractor Agreement governed by the laws of England and Wales.
+Create a detailed UK Independent Contractor Agreement governed by the laws of England and Wales.
 This template is specifically designed to address the IR35 off-payroll working rules contained in Chapter 10 of Part 2 of the Income Tax (Earnings and Pensions) Act 2003, which determine whether an engagement should be taxed as employment or self-employment.
 The agreement covers the three key HMRC status tests — control (the client does not direct how the work is done), substitution (the contractor has a genuine right to provide a replacement), and mutuality of obligation (neither party is obliged to offer or accept work) — and includes express clauses addressing each test to support a determination that the engagement falls outside IR35.
 The template covers scope of services, deliverables, fees and payment in GBP (£), VAT treatment, intellectual property ownership under the Copyright Designs and Patents Act 1988, confidentiality, data protection under the Data Protection Act 2018 (UK GDPR), expense reimbursement, professional indemnity insurance, limitation of liability in accordance with the Unfair Contract Terms Act 1977, non-solicitation, force majeure, and termination provisions including insolvency under the Insolvency Act 1986.
 Late payment interest is calculated at 8% above the Bank of England base rate under the Late Payment of Commercial Debts (Interest) Act 1998.
 The agreement expressly excludes third party rights under the Contracts (Rights of Third Parties) Act 1999.
 Suitable for limited companies, personal service companies, LLPs, sole traders, partnerships, and individuals operating in England and Wales.
 Fill out the wizard, preview in real time, and download as PDF or Word.

 Consulting Contractor Agreement (UK)